SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/asendia/index.md

 >
 > _This integration is currently under development.
 The contents are to be updated as soon as possible._

 Asendia is an API integration and in SAPIENT, it integrates with its newest AShipping solution.

+## Key features

 This integration provides the following key features:

 * **Ship from destinations**: The integration supports shipping from locations in Great Britain (GB) only.
 * **Ship To Destinations**: Users can send <Glossary>shipments</Glossary> to Great Britain (GB), Europe, and the <Glossary>ROW</Glossary> (Rest of the World).